Ljx-11/DL-Clip-Algorithm/README.md

-# Dlearning_PPO: Online D-Learning with Clipping Operation for Fast Model-Free Stabilizing Control
+#  DL-Clip: Online D-Learning with Clipping Operation for Fast Model-Free Stabilizing Control

-The implemention of the paper *Dlearning_PPO: Online D-Learning with Clipping Operation for Fast Model-Free Stabilizing Control* .
+The implemention of the paper * DL-Clip: Online D-Learning with Clipping Operation for Fast Model-Free Stabilizing Control* .

 ## Configuring the RflySim simulation environment